 Bay Area Basket Makers

 The materials used - reeds, rattans, raffias, various tree barks and needles, grasses, kelp, and fruiting date palm stalks - are everyday items from nature that add a natural richness to the baskets.
 Recognizing these materials in a new context provides a pleasant surprise.
-The artists, some of whom are local, also utilize gourds, handmade papers, metals, beads, waxed linens, and even fused glass to enhance their work.
+The artists also utilize gourds, handmade papers, metals, beads, waxed linens, and even fused glass to enhance their work.

-Those inspired to learn more about basketry will find that BABM is just one chapter of a national organization.
-An annual membership fee of $16 provides information on exhibits, workshops, and conferences for both beginners and experts.
-It is affiliated with the Conference of Northern California Handweavers, which includes not only basket makers, but also weavers, dyers, and spinners.
+Those inspired by the exhibit will find that the group welcomes beginners as well as professionals into a supportive organization that can provide helpful workshops and creative ideas for a $20 annual membership fees.
+BABM is affiliated with the Conference of Northern California Handweavers, which includes not only basket makers, but also weavers, dyers, and spinners.